 The trend is technically negative because the ratio of debt service to operating revenues has steadily increased.
 However, as with the previous indicator, this should be viewed within the context of recent policy choices that resulted in large one-time debt issuances.
 For instance, the issuance of pension obligation bonds in 2008 resulted in significant increases in debt service that are offset by reduced and more stable contributions from the general fund to the pension fund.
 Additionally, the County accelerated its capital program in 2009 and 2010 to take advantage of federal programs and low interest rates, which resulted in short-term increases in debt service that will end up lower than normal over the long term.
-The slight reduction in 2011 suggests this trend may see positive results in the future.

-Increasing net direct debt service as a % of operating revenues
+Increasing net direct debt service as a % of operating revenues scription